-Mural and Alkermes may enter into an intellectual property license agreement prior to or concurrently with the completion of the separation, pursuant to which each party would grant a license to certain intellectual property and/or technologies to the other company.
-If such an intellectual property license agreement is entered into, we expect Alkermes would grant Mural a perpetual, worldwide, non-exclusive, royalty-free, fully paid-up license (or, as the case may be, sublicense) to certain intellectual property to allow Mural to use such intellectual property in connection with Mural's ongoing and future research and development activities, and product candidates, and Mural would grant Alkermes a perpetual, worldwide, non-exclusive, royalty-free, fully paid-up license (or, as the case may be, sublicense) to certain intellectual property transferred to Mural as part of the separation for use in Alkermes' ongoing and future research and development activities and products and product candidates.
-Such licenses between the parties would generally allow current or future uses of the intellectual property in connection with each party's respective business.
+Mural and Alkermes will enter into an intellectual property license agreement prior to or concurrently with the completion of the separation, pursuant to which each party will grant a license to certain intellectual property and/or technologies to the other company.
+Under the terms of the intellectual property license agreement, Alkermes will grant Mural a perpetual, worldwide, non-exclusive, royalty-free, fully paid-up license (or, as the case may be, sublicense) to certain intellectual property to allow Mural to use such intellectual property for the oncology business in connection with Mural's ongoing and future research and development activities, and products and product candidates, and Mural will grant Alkermes a perpetual, worldwide, non-exclusive, royalty-free, fully paid-up license (or, as the case may be, sublicense) to certain intellectual property transferred to Mural as part of the separation for use outside the oncology business in Alkermes' ongoing and future research and development activities and products and product candidates.
+Such licenses between the parties will allow current or future uses of the intellectual property in connection with each party's respective business.